Lamentations of the Flame Princess

 Magick

-With many adventuring groups, this creates friction.
-Often, the others don’t want to wait.
-The magic-user has to rely on his comrades to get badly hurt so he can use their recovery time for studying.
-Needless to say, this is not ideal.
-In Lamentations, a magic-user has more options.
-For one, he can take a gun and fire it just as well as a priest.
+In Lamentations of the Flame Princess, a magic-user has more options.
+For one, his cating restrictions are simply tied to encumbrance, not the use of any items or armor.
+In a fight a wizard can take a gun and shoot a guy just as well as any priest.
 He can stab people, or blow them up, in other words, he can do non-booky stuff in between his learning sessions.
-(To balance this state of affairs, casting a spell leaves the mage defenseless .. a huge risk that gives opponents an auto-hit with maximum damage.)
+(To balance this state of affairs, casting a spell leaves the mage defenseless .. standing still to complete complex ritual gestures and incantations is a huge risk that gives opponents an auto-hit with maximum damage if they manage to get close.)

 Finally, magic is not a clean-cut affair of formula ==> effect, but weird and dangerous, almost unpredictable.
 This concerns the GM, as it is a mission statement for spell descriptions.